Instrument Java apps for Error Reporting

 You can send error reports to Error Reporting from Java applications by using the Error Reporting package for Java.
 Use the Error Reporting package for Java to create error groups for the following cases:

-• Your log bucket has customer-managed encryption keys (CMEK).
+• A log bucket that contains your log entries has customer-managed encryption keys (CMEK).

 • You want to report custom error events.

-Error Reporting is integrated with some Google Cloud services, such as App Engine, Compute Engine, and Google Kubernetes Engine.
+Error Reporting is integrated with some Google Cloud services, such as Cloud Functions and App Engine, Compute Engine, and Google Kubernetes Engine.
 Error Reporting displays the errors that are logged to Cloud Logging by applications running on those services.
 For more information, go to Running on Google Cloud on this page.

 You can also send error data to Error Reporting using Logging.
 For information on the data formatting requirements, read Formatting error messages in Logging.